DataDog/hiring-engineers/answers.md

 This script allows to simulate metrics being sent from two different pages of the app.
 I used this metrics to complete the last part of this level.

-* visualize the latency by page on a graph (using stacked areas, with one color per page)
+* Visualize the latency by page on a graph (using stacked areas, with one color per page)

 Using the metrics provided by the script I was able to create this graph: